(Last Updated On: February 26, 2023)

 How long will this centerpiece last?

 The arrival of spring brings visions of gorgeous blooms (especially after the cold winter months) and as long as you keep the eggs filled with water you will find this centerpiece to be long-lasting.
 You can plan on making this centerpiece 1-2 days before your Easter celebration and enjoy it for several days after.
+You can also create this centerpiece using faux flowers bought at a craft store or the Dollar store.

 Where is the best place for me to buy fresh flowers?